Msvbvm50.dll Is Missing on Windows: 6 Safe Fixes That Work

 Short answer: no.

 Third-party DLL websites pitch a one-click fix, but the file you get rarely matches the version Microsoft signed.
-We compared seven downloads of “msvbvm50.dll” from popular DLL sites against the Microsoft-signed copy inside the official Visual Basic 5.0 Run-Time Files redistributable.
-Five of the seven failed signature verification, and two installed bundled adware before the DLL itself ever appeared on disk.
+Copies of “msvbvm50.dll” pulled from popular DLL sites often fail signature verification when checked against the Microsoft-signed copy inside the official Visual Basic 5.0 Run-Time Files redistributable, and some install bundled adware before the DLL itself ever appears on disk.

 The safer path is the one Microsoft already supports.